Zhaiyuqing2003/Notes/ECE 343/Lab 1/Lab 1.md

 4. Comment on the results obtained from measurements and simulations for the RC filter.

    >They are largely similar.
 We see that cutoff frequency both stays almost same for different $\R_\L$.
-Almost the experiment results seems to have a lower cutoff frequency then the simulation results.
+Although the experiment results seems to have a lower cutoff frequency then the simulation results.